akerns-gh/consistency-tracker/documents/operations/ADMIN_MANUAL.md

    - Confirmation to club-admin who created the team

 4. **Player Invitation** - Sent when creating or inviting a player
-   - Includes unique access link
+   - Includes temporary password and login credentials
-   - Sent to player's email address (if provided)
+   - Sent to player's email address

 5. **Password Reset** - Sent via Cognito when user requests password reset
    - Handled automatically by Cognito via SES